wanghaisheng/amazon-feed/README.md

 Enter a keyword, and receive a list of all ecommerce listings in JSON format for future monitoring.
 For instance, this can help pinpoint which products saw an increase in sales last month, indicating a trend, and which platforms are showing potential for certain products.
 Additionally, it can provide information on the total sales of a specific seller from last month, including the number of listings they have.

+## use off the shelf feed tool to track 10000+ products

+price

 ##
 # amazon-feed